developersancho/Pack-Navigation/README.md

   - Fragment Parent-Child relationship
   - Data passing between Fragments without the need for Serialization
   - Back Navigation still tricky
-  - Some solutions to data sharing invlove sharing a common ViewModel with the Activity Scope.
-This may work but creates problem if two instances of the same Fragment type are launched by the navController, "They will share the same instance of the ViewModel".
+  - Some solutions for data sharing propose to use a common ViewModel with the Activity Scope.
+This may work but creates problem if two instances of the same Fragment Type are launched by the navController, "They will share the same instance of the ViewModel".

 ### Pack Navigation